ashutoshbw/padatika/README.md

 Even if you don't use Zola, you can use your editor to do such replacements or create your own little snippet that is a keypress away(which I haven't experimented yet, but I think it is the best solution).

+### I find footnotes with no name or invalid name or duplicate name doesn't appear in the rendered web page.
+Is it ok?

+Yes.
+It is designed this way give you a clean result.
+But if you open your browser console, you will see warnings or errors for them.

 ## 🙏 Acknowledgement

 I stole the essence of footnote backlinks from Wikipedia.